barlaniado/project_data_mining/README.md

-# Data Mining Project - pulling data from Yahoo! finance
+# Data Mining Project - Pulling Data From Yahoo Finance!

 ## Created by Bar Laniado and Anat Kira